Cocos2d

-Cocos2d is an open-source game development framework for creating 2D games and other graphical software for iOS, Android, Windows, macOS, Linux, HarmonyOS, OpenHarmony and web platforms.
-It is written in C++ and provides bindings for various programming languages, including C++, C#, Lua, and JavaScript.
+Cocos2d is an open-source game development engine for creating 2D games and other graphical software for iOS, Android, Windows, macOS, Linux, HarmonyOS, OpenHarmony and web platforms.
+It is written in C and provides bindings for various programming languages, including C++, C#, Lua, and JavaScript.
 The framework offers a wide range of features, including physics, particle systems, skeletal animations, tile maps, and others.

 Cocos2d was first released in 2008, and was originally written in Python.
 It contains many branches with the best known being Cocos2d-ObjC (formerly known as Cocos2d-iPhone), Cocos2d-x, Cocos2d-JS and Cocos2d-XNA.
 There are also many third-party tools, editors and libraries made by the Cocos2d community, such as particle editors, spritesheet editors, font editors, and level editors, like SpriteBuilder and CocoStudio.

 Sprites and scenes

 All versions of Cocos2d work using the basic primitive known as a sprite.
 A sprite can be thought of as a simple 2D image, but can also be a container for other sprites.
 In Cocos2D, sprites are arranged together to form a scene, like a game level or a menu.
 Sprites can be manipulated in code based on events or actions or as part of animations.
-The sprites can be moved, rotated, scaled, have their image changed, etc.
+The sprites can be moved, rotated, scaled, or have their image changed.

 Features

 Animation

 Cocos2D provides basic animation primitives that can work on sprites using a set of actions and timers.
 They can be chained and composed together to form more complex animations.
 Most Cocos2D implementations let you manipulate the size, scale, position, and other effects of the sprite.
-Some versions of Cocos2D let you also animate particle effects, image filtering effects via shaders (warp, ripple, etc.).
+Some versions of Cocos2D also support animating particle effects and image-filtering effects via shaders (warp, ripple, and others).